South Australia 2020 Vintage Report

 There were no bushfires in McLaren Vale and precautionary smoke taint testing confirmed that the entire region’s grapes were smoke-taint free.
 However, hot northerly winds during flowering impacted fruit set and caused a reduction in yield.

-Tom Grant, winemaker at S.C.
-Pannell, states that Grenache is “the star of the vintage”.
+At S.C.
+Pannell, Grenache is “the star of the vintage”.
 Having undergone a perfectly slow ripening, due to the drop in temperatures at the end of the growing season, it accumulated great intensity of flavour.
-He also notes that “not yet mainstream” varieties, such as Touriga Nacional, Tempranillo, Nero d’Avola and Aglianico, have fared well this year and suggests that these heat and drought tolerant varieties may well be the way forward.
+“Not yet mainstream” varieties, such as Touriga Nacional, Tempranillo, Nero d’Avola and Aglianico, have fared well this year and it is felt that these heat and drought tolerant varieties may well be the way forward.

 At Willunga 100, their old, dry-grown, bushvine Grenache held up exceptionally well to the hot and dry weather, and timely rains in late January gave them the necessary boost to get through the remainder of the season.
 Cool temperatures in February perfectly slowed the pace of ripening and harvest was around two weeks later than normal.
 Bunches and berries were smaller than usual and winemaker Skye Salter remarks that as a result quality is excellent, with superb concentration of flavour balanced by naturally high acidity.